abhishekgadge0/abhishekgadge0/README.md

 - 👋 Hi, I’m Abhishek Gadge
-I'm passionate about data and data-oriented roles, with hands-on experience from internships at Infosys Springboard, MedToureasy, Meriskill, and Learning Labs.
+-- I'm passionate about data and data-oriented roles, with hands-on experience from internships at Infosys Springboard, MedToureasy, Meriskill, and Learning Labs.

 - 🌱 What I’m Working On
-- I’m actively looking to collaborate on GitHub to publish my work and showcase my projects.
+-- I’m actively looking to collaborate on GitHub to publish my work and showcase my projects.
 If you’re interested in data science, machine learning, or related fields, let's connect!

 - 💞️ Collaborations
-- Feel free to reach out if you’re interested in collaborating on any projects or just want to discuss data science and analytics.
+-- Feel free to reach out if you’re interested in collaborating on any projects or just want to discuss data science and analytics.

  -📫 How to Reach Me
- -Email: abhishekgadge2016@gmail.com
+ --Email: abhishekgadge2016@gmail.com
- -Contact: +91 8123346526
+ --Contact: +91 8123346526

 -Looking forward to connecting with fellow enthusiasts and professionals in the field!